It's 800-941-Sean, if you want to be a part of the program.

 They're making this nonsense up.

-They're getting Pulitzer Prizes for, and now it's coming out.
+They're getting Pulitzer Prizes for it.

 And guess what?